vrutkovs/dockerbrno-ansible-container/slides.md

  - `build` runs Ansible playbooks to build an image
  - `run` launches the container
  - `push` pushes the built image to the registry
- - `shipit` deploye the container to a cloud provider
+ - `shipit` deploy the container to a cloud provider

 ---
 title: Directory structure after `init`